-9.1.
-Handling Collections
+9.1 Handling Collections

-Human remains should not be used in "handling sessions"
+Human remains will not be used in "handling sessions"

-9.2.
-Photography
+9.2 Photography

-Photography of human remains for research, educational and general museum use is generally acceptable, although the views of relevant communities should be considered, and consideration should be taken of any sensitivities regarding how the pictures will be used.
+Photography of human remains for research, educational and general museum use is generally acceptable, although the views of relevant communities should be taken into account, and consideration should be taken of any sensitivities regarding how the pictures will be used.

-9.3.
-Access for researchers
+9.3 Access for researchers

-As with photography of human remains, access for researchers and other interested parties is generally acceptable providing that they are made familiar with the contents of this document and understand that Leicester Museums and Galleries expect them to work in a respectful manner.
+As with photography of human remains, access for researchers and other interested parties is generally acceptable providing that they are made familiar with the contents of this document and understand that LMAG expect them to work in a respectful manner.

-9.4.
-Use for Education
+9.4 Use for Education